The 20 Types of Finches Found in the United States! (2023)

 Finches are incredibly beautiful birds and a lot of fun to see in your backyard.

 Luckily, almost all of them visit bird feeders, so you have a good chance of attracting multiple types of finches to your yard.
 If you’re lucky, you may even see a finch at my bird feeding station right now!
 I have a LIVE high-definition camera watching my bird feeders 24/7. 🙂

-Did you know 20 types of finches live in the United States?
+Did you know that 20 types of finches live in the United States?

 Below you will learn more about each species AND how to identify them by sight OR sound.
 Make sure to pay attention to the range maps to see which finches live near you!

 #1.
 American Goldfinch

 - Spinus tristis

 - In summer, males are a vivid yellow with a black cap and black wings.
 Females are a duller yellow without a black cap.

 - In winter, both sexes look the same and turn a pale brown/olive color.
 They’re identified by their black wings and white wing bar.

 These small and colorful finches are relatively common in the United States.